1. Scavenger Hunt

 4. Find the Author

 Compile a list of book titles and have the kids find the author of the book.
-This game helped my kids learn to use the online card catalog to find specific books in the library.
+This game helped my kids learn to use the online card catalog to find specific books and their location in the stacks.

 5. Book Tic Tac Toe